Made-For-Gamers/WebA-Front-End/README.md

 7. Once approved, your changes will be merged into the main repository.

 You can also contact us at [Made For Gamers](https://mfg.gg) for more information.

+Read more on our git docs: [MFG Git Documentation](https://made-for-gamers.github.io/WebA-Front-End/#/)

 ## Project setup
 ```bash